When Time Ran Out: Development

 The Day the World Ended, by English television writers Gordon Thomas and Max Morgan-Witts, was a 1969 non-fiction account of the disastrous eruption of Mount Pelée in Martinique in 1902, which killed 30,000 people.
 It was called "literally impossible to put down" by The New York Times.
 Film rights were bought by Irwin Allen.
 In 1975, Allen was riding high on the success of The Poseidon Adventure and The Towering Inferno.
 He announced he would make a film of Day the World Ended along with Poseidon II and Circus.
-He announced he had signed a two-picture deal with Warner Bros, but would still make those three films for Fox.
+He announced he had signed a two-picture deal with Warner Bros.
+Pictures, but would still make those three films for Fox.

 Allen began to prepare The Swarm but also started pre-production on Day in Hawaii.
 Filming was to start in March 1976 with a view to the film being ready by Christmas 1976.
 Then Alan Ladd Jr., head of Fox, decided that the disaster cycle had peaked and decided not to finance the films.
 Allen took his projects to Warner Bros.

 Allen hired Carl Foreman to write the script "for more money than I'd ever heard of before."
 By this time the project was no longer a historical dramatization of the Mount Pelée eruption, but had become a contemporary, fictional account of a resort hotel built near an active volcano.

 Allen raised his biggest budget to date for the film, $20 million.
 Warner Bros. told Allen that the film could have a large budget on one condition: that Allen himself not direct it.
 Several of the actors who appeared in the movie, including Paul Newman and Ernest Borgnine, didn't like the script but signed on because they were contractually bound to doing one last movie with Allen, and wanted to get their obligations over with.